ImperialCollegeLondon/SWMManywhere/docs/paper/paper.md

 A variety of literature exists to derive UDMs from GIS data, producing hydraulically feasible models that closely approximate real-world systems [@Blumensaat2012-hd;@Chahinian2019-lg;@Reyes-Silva2022-pr;@Chegini2022-oo].
 We identify some key limitations of these approaches, most notably the lack of automatic data acquisition and preprocessing, that all approaches are closed-source to date, and that a key feature of such an approach should be to facilitate extension and customisation.

 SWMManywhere is an open-source Python package designed for the global synthesis of urban drainage networks.
 SWMManywhere integrates publicly available geospatial data and automates data acquisition and preprocessing, reducing the technical burden on users.
+Designed for both researchers and practitioners in urban water management, SWMManywhere responds to the limitations of existing methods by providing an end-to-end, open-source, and customisable solution.

 ## Features

 SWMManywhere includes a variety of key features aimed to improve useability and usefulness.
 A command line interface (CLI) offers a flexible workflow, providing an accessible entry point to using and customising synthesis.
 Its parameterized design enables detailed sensitivity analyses, allowing users to understand and manage uncertainties inherent in urban drainage modelling [@Dobson2024-dv].
 By emphasizing user control, SWMManywhere allows tuning of outputs with parameters to meet local requirements, making it adaptable to a wide range of scenarios.
-Designed for both researchers and practitioners in urban water management, SWMManywhere responds to the limitations of existing methods by providing an end-to-end, open-source, and customisable solution.
+We provide further details on the data and general approach below.

 ### Data